 To contribute to an understanding of these complexities this study sought to critically examine recent career aspiration intervention approaches in relation to the changing career conditions.
-By systematically reviewing how recent intervention approaches have tried to support children toward their future careers, it was possible to critically evaluate the ways in which intervention approaches have/have not addressed job change within the intervention objectives and content, as well as considered the differential risks and opportunities across children.
-Through this investigation important insights were gained into how career aspiration interventions can prepare children for future occupations and the complexities of job change.
+By systematically reviewing how recent intervention approaches have tried to support children and adolescents toward their future careers, it was possible to critically evaluate the ways in which intervention approaches have/have not addressed job change within the intervention objectives and content, as well as considered the differential risks and opportunities across children.
+Through this investigation important insights were gained into how career aspiration interventions can prepare children and adolescents for future occupations and the complexities of job change.
 In addition, potential tensions and gaps could be identified between recent intervention approaches and the changing career conditions.
 This knowledge can aid researchers and practitioners in making more informed decisions in supporting children’s career pursuits and preparedness for changing career conditions.
-Because of the significant changes in career conditions, the continued importance of career goal and choice interventions have faced recent challenges (Lent, 2013a).
-Alternatives or supplements to career aspiration interventions, such as those developing children’s career adaptability resources (e.g., career curiosity and confidence), offer potential benefits in supporting children to better manage career uncertainty and transitions (Ginevra & Nota, 2018).
-Associated career theories (e.g., career construction) have importantly challenged traditional person-occupation matching approaches by scrutinising the assumption that any pre-identified person-occupation pairing will likely remain stable or well fitting and emphasising the need to promote individuals’ capacities to adapt to change

-Possessing the capacities to adapt will likely be important to navigate future career challenges.
-As the work cited previously also highlights, career aspiration interventions can offer the potential benefit of helping children form more realistic and socially desirable career-specific goals and choices.
-To facilitate this line of enquiry it was beneficial to draw on a theoretical framework that synthesises a person-occupation alignment approach, along with barriers and supports concerning job change (Lent, 2013a).
+To facilitate this line of enquiry it was beneficial to draw on a theoretical framework that synthesises a person-occupation alignment approach to developing career aspirations, together with barriers and supports concerning job change (Lent, 2013a).

-Theoretical framework
+Theoretical Framework

 Social Cognitive Career Theory (SCCT) aims to explain how individuals form career goals and make career choices through the interplay of personal and environmental factors.
-According to Lent (2013b), this theoretical framework proposes that a child’s accumulated learning experiences, as mediated by their personal inputs (e.g. biological predispositions, gender, ethnicity, etc.) and environmental affordances, influence the subsequent development of their self-efficacy beliefs and outcomes expectations.
+According to Lent (2013b), this theoretical framework proposes that a child’s accumulated learning experiences, as mediated by their personal inputs (e.g. biological predispositions, gender, ethnicity) and environmental affordances, influence the subsequent development of their self-efficacy beliefs and outcomes expectations.
 These beliefs in turn shape their career-related interests and goals which determine their subsequent choices.

 Perceived and actual barriers and supports from children’s background environment and those from environments proximal to choice making (e.g., availability of jobs) are additionally relevant for understanding under which conditions they will form career aspirations and make career choices (Lent, 2013b; Lent & Brown, 2020).
 This means the occupational pursuits and preparedness of children could be modified through learning experiences and addressing perceived barriers and supports concerning emerging job markets and automation (Hirschi, 2018).